altuga/spring-ai-agent-workshop/step-03/README.md

 ## Dependencies

-First, we add the necessary Spring Boot starters for Security and OAuth2 in `pom.xml`:
+The following Spring Boot starters for Security and OAuth2 are included in `pom.xml`:

 ```xml
 <dependency>